Konfekt/vim-notmuch-addrlookup/README.md

 endif
 ```

+3. Completion is enabled in all mail buffers by default.
+Add additional file types to the list `g:notmuch_filetypes` which defaults to `[ 'mail' ]`.
+To enable completion in other buffers, run `:NotmuchCompletion`.

-3. If you like to filter out most probably impersonal e-mail addresses such as those that come from mailer daemons or accept no reply, then try adding
+4. If you like to filter out most probably impersonal e-mail addresses such as those that come from mailer daemons or accept no reply, then try adding

     ```vim
     let g:notmuch_filter = 1